Southern Miss vs. Georgia Southern odds, picks, score predictions

-Southern Miss vs. Georgia Southern prediction, odds, line, time: 2025 CFB Week 7 picks from proven model
+Southern Miss vs. Georgia Southern prediction, odds, line: 2025 college football Week 7 picks by proven model

 The SportsLine Projection Model has revealed its Southern Miss vs. Georgia Southern picks for Thursday